Spreading Models in Banach Space Theory: spreading models

 \chapter{$c_0$ spreading models}

 In this chapter we study $c_0$ spreading models generated by $\ff$-sequences.
 In the first section we present a combinatorial result concerning partial unconditionality in infinitely branching trees in Banach spaces.
-Based on this result and using the splitting technique of generic assignments, presented in the previous chapter, we establish a corresponding to $\ell^1$ result for plegma block generated $c_0$ spreading models.
+Based on this result and using the splitting technique of canonical tree decompositions, presented in the previous chapter, we establish a corresponding to $\ell^1$ result for plegma block generated $c_0$ spreading models.
 Finally in the last section we deal with the duality between $c_0$ and $\ell^1$ spreading models.